 Google Ads is arguably the biggest pay-per-click (PPC) advertising platform out there.
 If you're just getting started with marketing your business, you might ask yourself the questions, "Should I start with Google Ads?" and "Why should I use Google Ads for advertising?" and the answer is yes.
 Definitely, without a doubt.

 For the latter question, Google has a huge reach.
-By huge we mean over 2 trillion searchers each year.
+By huge, we mean over 2 trillion searches each year.
 The platform itself is relatively easy to use and get statistics from, and it's Google provides it with countless help articles and tips.
-Related to the usability, you get complete control over the target audiences you choose, your budget management, ad placements, and so on.
+Related to usability, you get complete control over the target audiences you choose, your budget management, ad placements, and so on.

 What is Google Ads?

 Google Ads offers a paid advertising platform that utilizes PPC (or pay-per-click advertising) On various Google platforms such as search, YouTube, Gmail, and so on.
 PPC advertising is one of the most popular and effective digital marketing strategies, and Google is by no means the only platform offering PPC advertising opportunities.
 Other platforms include competing search engines such as Bing and social media platforms such as Facebook Ads.

 As mentioned, Google ads can appear in many more places than perhaps commonly thought.
 In addition to Google search engine results page (SERP), Youtube, and Gmail, you can show ads on several websites across the Internet through the Display Network and Google’s Adsense program.

 The Display Network is a collection of third-party websites which have partnered up with Google and agreed to showcase relevant Google ads.
 These ads can be anything from text, image, video, or banner ads and are often used for remarketing purposes.
 Display ads are one of the most effective ways of promoting your business, as the Display Network reaches 90% of internet users worldwide, utilizing sites like blogs, news pages, and Youtube.